| |

 Falls Trail in Bandelier National Monument

 The Falls Trail starts at the east end of the Backpacker’s Parking Lot near the visitor center.
-It’s over 1.5 miles long.
-Furthermore, it descends 400 vertically to the Upper Falls.
-There are no archeological sightings along the way.
-There are steep dropoffs along the trail and plank bridges across the creek.
+It’s over 1.5 miles long and descends 400 vertically to the Upper Falls.
+There are no archeological sightings along the way, but there are steep dropoffs along the trail and plank bridges across the creek.
 In the winter, it can be extremely icy.

 Frijolito Loop Trail in Bandelier National Monument

 The Frijolito Loop Trail is a more strenuous hike.
-It is 2.5 miles (4.0 km) long one-way.
-It starts in the Cottonwood Picnic Area and climbs out of Frijoles Canyon using a switchback path.
+It is 2.5 miles (4.0 km) long one-way and starts in the Cottonwood Picnic Area.
+Using a switchback path, it climbs out of Frijoles Canyon.
 Once on top of the mesa, it passes Frijolito Pueblo.
-It returns to the visitor center along the Long Trail.
+Then, it returns to the visitor center along the Long Trail.

 When to visit the Bandelier National Monument?